ChrisSantosLang/redscience/docs/source/releases/games.rst

   Phase 3: Option to pass, only chaos unlocked.

 3P-Volunteer:
-  6x1x3 stacks; first stack exclusive to black and starts with two black pentagons, second stack exclusive to white and starts with 2 white Xs, third stack exclusive pink and starts with two pink crosses, fourth stack locked to all players,
+  Played on 6x1x3 stacks; first stack exclusive to black and starts with two black pentagons, second stack exclusive to white and starts with 2 white Xs, third stack exclusive pink and starts with two pink crosses, fourth stack locked to all players,